What is ACORN?

 What does this mean for the Chiropractic community?

-This research means that Chiropractors will have access to approved and programmed research on many of the issues that plague the Chiropractic community, such as the idea that Chiropractic isn’t safe or cost effective, or that it can’t be utilised for illness or injury outside of back pain.
+This research means that Chiropractors will have access to approved and programmed research on many of the issues that plague the Chiropractic community, such as the idea that Chiropractic isn’t safe or cost effective.
 With research currently limited to often only anecdotal or case studies, Chiropractors are restricted in the evidence they are able to provide about their services outside of back pain and related issues.
 Having such a large research program with several institutes and practices working in conjunction with one another is a huge leap forward for Chiropractic research.

-With the information gathered on the cost efficiency of Chiropractic care, Chiropractors will be better able to inform patients why it is so import to have regular check ups, or why Chiropractic care is more suitable than certain pharmaceuticals.
-Also understanding this and other influences that affect patient decision making on their healthcare, will help the Chiropractic community be better able to inform patients of the various benefits of Chiropractic who otherwise would not have thought to try it for certain ailments.
+With the information gathered on the cost efficiency of Chiropractic care, Chiropractors will be better able to inform patients why Chiropractic care is important and will help the Chiropractic community be better able to inform patients of the various benefits of Chiropractic.